Leaderboard

 1 point

-IMO this list does too much Monday morning quarterbacking.
+34. IMO this list does too much Monday morning quarterbacking.
 There is a difference between a hire turning-out bad and looking bad from the start.
 Riley was a WTF hire right out of the gate.
 Bo was nothing special but if you can a 9-3 coach you better be bringing-in a winner.
-Riley was respected in coaching circles but he was still an old .500 guy that was on the downward slide at Oregon State.1 point
+Riley was respected in coaching circles but he was still an old .500 guy that was on the downward slide at Oregon State.

 This leaderboard is set to Chicago/GMT-05:00